mcgettrm/url_shortening_service/README.md

    ```
    <YOUR BASE PATH>/public/
    ```

+4. Navigate to classes/config.php and edit the private variable `$base_url` to suit your needs.

 # Dependencies
 The host system will need composer installed in order to facilitation installation of the software.